aistats126/aistats126/README.md

   <img src="images/img4.png" width="888" />
 </p>

-We see that there are slight differences which is not surprising since we used two very different methods to estimate the Shapley Values.
+There are slight differences which is not surprising since we used two very different methods to estimate the Shapley Values.

 ## How to replicate the results in the paper